PopupMaker/Popup-Maker/readme.txt

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.8.11 - ??/??/2019 =
+* Improvement: Trigger window resize event when popups open to fix issues with some sliders & JS sized content.
+* Fix: Updated form value processing to prevent some edge cases where string values were converted to Infinity.

 = v1.8.10 - 07/06/2019 =
 * Fix: PHP backward compatibility issue due to short array syntax usage.